![]() |

 The water in Devils Lake is as cold as it looks

 Having not taken a break to this point, I stop briefly to munch some trail mix, then take a short stroll beside the lake.
-Of course, the real trail has been left behind by now; so, in predictable fashion, I head straight up the slope to shortcut my way back.
+Of course, the real trail has been left behind by now; in predictable fashion, I head straight up the slope to shortcut my way back.

 Hah!
 In a mini-reprise of last week's fiasco at Lamarck Lakes, it takes quite some time to bushwhack up through 140 feet of manzanita, boulders, and snow.
 The trail does not reappear until I reach the top of the saddle.